ryan-mcclue/ryan-mcclue/src/knowledge.md

 Also O(c2*n^2 + c1*n + c0) constants might make it slower than O(n) for small n

 Timing:
+84MHz gives 84cycles/ns.
+generally ms in most code and us in ISR.
 Often need to guarantee response in say 40ms.
 Generally in embedded, 5ms is an eternity for an ISR.
 Conceivable for 25us of work in an ISR.
 * ISR latency